AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 >[!ENDSHADEBOX]

 Install the latest version of Adobe's HIPAA-Ready Services extension (`magento/hipaa-ee`) on an instance that is running Adobe Commerce version 2.4.6-p3 or later.
 The extension is delivered as a composer metapackage from the [repo.magento.com](https://repo.magento.com) repository.
+The metapackage includes the collection of modules that enable the HIPAA capabilities for an Adobe Commerce instance.

 1. On your local workstation, change to the project directory for your Adobe Commerce on cloud infrastructure project.